Calcium channel: Ligand-gated

+Non-selective channels permeable to calcium

+There are several cation channel families that allow positively charged ions including calcium to pass through.
+These include P2X receptors, Transient Receptor Potential (TRP) channels, Cyclic nucleotide-gated (CNG) channels, Acid-sensing ion channels, and SOC channels.
+These channels can be regulated by membrane voltage potentials, ligands, and/or other cellular conditions.
+Cat-Sper channels, found in mammalian sperm, are one example of this as they are voltage gated and ligand regulated.

 Pharmacology

 L-type calcium channel blockers are used to treat hypertension.
 In most areas of the body, depolarization is mediated by sodium influx into a cell; changing the calcium permeability has little effect on action potentials.
 However, in many smooth muscle tissues, depolarization is mediated primarily by calcium influx into the cell.
 L-type calcium channel blockers selectively inhibit these action potentials in smooth muscle which leads to dilation of blood vessels; this in turn corrects hypertension.

 T-type calcium channel blockers are used to treat epilepsy.
 Increased calcium conductance in the neurons leads to increased depolarization and excitability.
 This leads to a greater predisposition to epileptic episodes.
 Calcium channel blockers reduce the neuronal calcium conductance and reduce the likelihood of experiencing epileptic attacks.